Stack ranking is natural human behavior.

 It would have been easy to predict Murph would end up as a big shot on Wall Street.
 For starters, he got a perfect 1600 score on his SATs and was accepted early admission to Yale.

 There was also his unique approach to fantasy football.
 I’ve been playing with the same group of guys since 1999.
-We started in my Mom’s basement.
+We started in my mom’s basement.

 When it came time for draft day, the regular nerds in our group like me would bring fantasy football magazines with last year’s stats and analyst opinions.

 Murph brought his computer.
 He wrote a program that organized his draft board based on each player’s predicted performance correlated to his personal skill preferences.
-This is years before Daryl Morey founded Sloan Conference.
+This was years before Daryl Morey founded Sloan Conference.
 Murph was ahead of his time.

 People naturally want to quantify objects by ranking them in lists of best to worst, most expensive to least expensive, most important to least important.
 We do this throughout our personal and professional lives.
 Often subconsciously before we even realize we’re doing it.